-See Sequence of Courses - Students must have their own cameras.
+Students must have their own cameras.

-Students in this course continue to build and refine the skills learned in 1001112 Photojournalism I. Students communicate various forms for a variety of audiences and purposes.
-Students study laws and ethical considerations that impact photography.
-Published photos of professional photojournalists, technology, visual, and electronic media are used as tools for learning as students create, clarify, critique, and produce effective visual representations.
-Students enrolled in this course refine and enhance their journalistic skills and plan, prepare, and produce photographs for a journalistic publication
+Students enrolled in this course continue to build and refine the skills learned in the 1001112 Photojournalism I course.
+Students communicate in a variety of forms for a variety of audiences and purposes.
+Students study the laws and ethical considerations that impact photography.
+Published photos of professional photojournalists, technology, and visual and electronic media are used as tools for learning as students create, clarify, critique, and produce effective visual representations.
+Students enrolled in this course refine and enhance their journalistic skills and plan, prepare, and produce photographs for a journalistic publication.